arghena/katharsis/docs/FAQ.md

 ## Encountering System Security Policy on First Run of Katharsis on macOS

-### Plan 1

 When you first run Katharsis on macOS, you might see a system security warning that looks like this:

 ![Not Opened](../assets/faq/not_opened.png)

 This happens because the Katharsis binary was not signed with an Apple Developer Certificate during its build process in the [Actions](https://github.com/kurosakishigure/katharsis/actions/workflows/cd.yml).

+### Plan 1

-To resolve this issue, you can use the following operations:
+You can use the following operations:

 ![Allow Anyway](../assets/faq/allow_anyway.png)